Kootenay Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Participation Rate decreased by 4.8 percentage points year-over-year.
+The Participation Rate increased by 1.3 percentage points year-over-year.

 Jobs Added or Lost by Month

-Employment levels increased by 1,900 jobs in the most recent month and decreased by 5,600 jobs compared to the same month last year.
+Employment levels decreased by 1,800 jobs from the previous month and increased by 1,900 jobs compared to the same month last year.

-In the most recent month, there was a net increased by 1,900 jobs.
-Over the last year, the labor market has seen a net decreased by 5,600 jobs in total.
+In the most recent month, employment decreased by 1,800 jobs .
+Over the last year, the labor market has increased by 1,900 jobs .

 Top 3 Industries in Goods Sector